-Oil cooler fan motor needle valve (shown in Figure 11) can be adjusted by rotating the needle clockwise (viewed from the top) to slow down and counterclockwise to speed up the fan.
+If installed, the oil cooler fan motor needle valve (shown in Figure 14) can be adjusted by rotating the needle clockwise (viewed from the top) to slow down and counterclockwise to speed up the fan.
+On Hi/Low units, the fan speed is controlled automatically by the manifold.
+A needle valve can be added to the fan for colder climates.